 Namibia is a desert country known for its stark beauty and its wild, productive coastline.
-It is relatively sparsely populated, although its more remote areas are inhabited by a wide variety of culturally diverse indigenous tribes.
+It is relatively sparsely populated, although more remote areas (like Damaraland) are inhabited by a wide variety of culturally diverse indigenous tribes.
 It is rich in diamonds, wilderness, and wildlife, and is home to some of the most spectacular scenery on Earth.

 Namibia is located on the west coast of Southern Africa.
 It borders South Africa to the south, and Angola to the north.
 In the country's northeast corner, the Caprivi Strip shares its borders with Angola, Zambia, and Botswana.